UKHO/Maritime-Safety-Information/README.md

 The UKHO have embarked on a project to create a new Admiralty Customer portal that separates Admiralty Products from our hydrographic duties (including SOLAS).

-Marine Safety Information (Notice to Mariners and Radio Navigation Warnings) are no longer part of this new portal, but unfortunately the underlying SharePoint service is no longer supported.
+Marine Safety Information (Notices to Mariners and Radio Navigational Warnings) are no longer part of this new portal, but unfortunately the underlying SharePoint service is no longer supported.
 Therefore, a new service will be required to ensure our customers can still download the necessary NMs created each week and review new RNWs.

-Both the NM Web Search and the Notice to Mariners Web pages offer the public and our distributors the ability to retrieve the latest changes to our (UKHO) products.
+Both the NM Web Search and the Notices to Mariners Web pages offer the public and our distributors the ability to retrieve the latest changes to our (UKHO) products.
 However, the mechanisms they use to achieve this are entirely separate.
 Therefore, a new service will be required to ensure our customers can still download the necessary NMs created each week without having to use the NM Web Search portal.

 The removal of SharePoint and the web service will also affect RNWs, this will also require a new portal for customers to review RNWs and print if required as well as a new data store to store the information.